myiremark/terraform-aws-web2py-simple-scaling-elb/readme.md

 [AWS](https://aws.amazon.com/) "provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis".

+This repository is an attempt to create a sample terraform aws web2py application template that can be performant and modified easily by people new to both terraform and web2py.

 ## Goals - Approachability

-This repository is an attempt to create a sample terraform aws web2py application template that can be performant and modified easily by people new to both terraform and web2py.
+This repo is designed as an introduction to the concepts of Infrastructure as Code and python/web2py application deployment and scaling.
 It is also designed to stay as much as possible within the free tier of AWS resources.

 Note: This repo does not use HTTPS and leaves SSH open as well as direct internet access to multiple instances.
 This is not best practice and is NOT safe for a production environment.